Receiving Control

 /head_pose | geometry_msgs/msg/PoseStamped | Head pose |

-/controller/{handedness} | geometry_msgs/msg/PoseStamped | Physical controller grip pose, or hand wrist pose when hand tracking is active without a physical controller |
+/controller/{handedness} | geometry_msgs/msg/PoseStamped | Physical controller grip pose (the wrist/hold point), or hand wrist pose when hand tracking is active without a physical controller |

 /controller/{handedness}/joy | sensor_msgs/msg/Joy | XR controller axes and buttons |